Hello fellow creators or comic artists ‘in progress’!

 You just made this amazing cake at home.
 You’re not a cook (yet), but everyone around you told you that your cake is amazing, and that you should sell it online so everyone could taste it and recognize your talent.

 - You suddenly discover that as long as there was only one cake to make from time to time everything was fine, but a cake every week?
-Isn’t that a bit too much?
+Isn’t it a lot?

-- You really aren’t able yet to reproduce the exact same cake and every time you get a slightly different version… are you really ready for selling cakes based on this recipe?
+- Your quality is not consistent: you aren’t able to reproduce the exact same cake and every time you get a slightly different version… are you really ready for selling cakes based on this recipe?

 - You and your relatives like this cake so much… But people out there are mean: you get really bad reviews from a couple of people and you get discouraged.

 - Your cake is vegan, but people aren’t that attracted to that concept yet.
-You really wanna get popular but you have to choose: keeping the recipe true to yourself and condemn your cake never to sell outside a small niche, or add eggs and become the next cook star.
+You really wanna get popular but you have to choose: keeping the recipe true to your values and condemn your cake to never sell outside its niche, or add eggs and become the next cook celebrity.

 Yes, I know, this is a lot of cake to take in.

-Everything I just said in unavoidable whatever your’re gonna do.
+Everything I just said in unavoidable whatever you’re gonna do.

 But there is something you can do before all this happen: you can reach out to other creators who have been there already.

-A network of people who know what it is like, a network of people who have a lot in common with you, a network that will be there for you and will walk alongside with you.
+A network of people who know what it is like, a network of people who have a lot in common with you, a network that will be there for you and “feel” you.

 In the comics universe, connections can make all the difference.

-Even before publishing your comics, but especially after, make sure to find your comic ‘home’.
+Even before publishing your comics, but especially afterwards, make sure to find your comic ‘home’.